Code-Institute-Submissions/village-winery/README.md

     * Embedded `iframe` html code copied from Google maps and added to the existing html code.
 It has been adjusted to fit project's needs.

+* Nishant Kumar, my mentor who taught me how to create `root:` and use variables to easily adjust/change colours in CSS.

 #### Content
 * The text used to describe different types of wine used for the project has been copied form  [Dublin Fine Wines](dublinfinewines.ie)

 ## Acknowledgements
 ***
+* I would like to thank my mentor Nishant Kumar for all the support and pieces of advice during  mentoring sessions and sharing his knowledge with me.
+* Great support and motivation came from the CI Slack community and Code Institute tutors.
+* Thanks to the Code Institute for all inspirations and ideas whilst learning and working on the previous different projects.